ProdPad has a direct integration available with JIRA.

 It is important to include the trailing slash and use https.

 Click Create to move forward.
 Be sure to grab the public key that is shown, you will need this in the next step.

-Note: If there is a firewall between the internet and your JIRA server, you’ll need to get the sysadmins to allow traffic from the IP addresses:
+Note: If there is a firewall or have a selective block between the internet and your JIRA server, you’ll need to get the sysadmins to allow traffic from the IP addresses:

 If you are using HTTPS then port 443 will need to be opened otherwise port 80 for HTTP.

 Log in to JIRA and, in the Administration list (click on the cog icon in the top right), head to Applications.